PeterHickman/Legion/README.md

 3. The hostname will be set
 4. The timezone will be set

 Ok.
-Given that the `bootstrap.txt` script is a general purpose script we need to put the target specific configuration information in it's own file -- called `server.txt` in this example (which is for my test Raspberry Pi)
+Given that the `bootstrap.txt` script is a general purpose script we need to put the target specific configuration in it's own file -- called `server.txt` in this example (which is for my test Raspberry Pi)

 ```
 # Describes the server